amr28693/galaxy_escape_circular/README.md

 # galaxy_escape_circular

-Reproduction code for Rodriguez (2026), "The Escape-to-Circular Velocity Ratio in SPARC Galaxies".
+Reproduction code for Rodriguez (2026), "The Escape-to-Circular Velocity Ratio in SPARC Galaxies", submitted for review May 2026.

 ##